molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified</span> gab.com

 <span class="transcript-speaker">Monster, 1:16:11</span> Alright, let's talk about Gab.
 So Andrew Torba is much more of a free speech absolutist than I am.
 I am not a free speech absolutist.
 The free speech absolutist people sometimes get mad at me because I actually have a condition, which is that it needs to edify.
 And the question is does the content in the aggregate edify?
 And I think the answer is yes.
 And the reason why I say that is because the Gab people have been pretty much booted off of Twitter and whatnot, and to the extent that Gab basically governs itself and doesn't allow unlawful content and doesn't allow genocidal people... weev, for example, is almost surely not on Gab.
-I'm pretty sure that he would be removed, just like Chris Cantwell with this edgeboard stuff.
+I'm pretty sure that he would be removed, just like Chris Cantwell with this edgelord stuff.
 It's just not fun, it really gets tiresome.
 So yeah if there is...

 <span class="transcript-speaker">Monster, 1:17:16</span> <span class="transcript-note">[reading chat.
 Full comment in chat was from "/usr/bin": "Gabs a Psyop"]</span> Somebody says Gab's a psyop.
 I don't... no. Is it theoretically possible that Torba is an operator?
 I don't know.
 I can't tell.
 People say that about Alex Jones, also a client.
 I don't know, I never met him, never talked to him.
 We hired one of his guys, Michael Zimmerman, Director of I.T., from <i>InfoWars</i>, but tough to say.
 I do believe this, I'll tell you what: I believe that there's a polarity, this whole right, left, fat, skinny, rich, poor, gay, straight... it is a giant polarity.
 For the last two, three decades it's been divide and rule, create a dynamic where you just get people to rub up against each other, and just kill the crap out of each other and exhaust each other.
 The right fears the left, the left fears the right, and it's super stupid.
 It's a game.
 If you fell for it, sorry.
 The right doesn't really need to fear the left, the left doesn't really need to fear the right.
 There have been antifa people, some of you are on this call, who have come at me and stuff, and I offered to meet with them for coffee in Seattle.
 They didn't want to meet.
 I wasn't gonna hurt anybody.
 Just like this, I'm just happy to have a conversation, get real, and solve stuff.
 Because at the end of the day I think there has to be a basis for being able to find truth.
 If you treat the whole universe as a giant puzzle and somebody arbitrarily decides to take away half the puzzle pieces, what good does that do you?